scsd/Drive-Upload/README.md

 * `-m | --max` - Sets the max number of files to upload at one time.

 ###Home Directories
 This is a list of all of the directories that will be uploaded to Google drive.
 If any files are passed, this script will skip them.
 For example, if I passed `/dir/dummy_dir` and `/dir/file.txt` to the script, the directory `/dir/dummy_dir` will be uploaded and `/dir/file.txt` will be skipped.
-Because of how this script handles directories, this script can actually be used to upload a directory and any files within to a person's Google Drive account while maintaining the file structure.
+Because of how this script handles directories, this script can actually be used to upload a directory (and any files within) to a person's Google Drive account, while maintaining the file structure.